 Why Live in Moores River Drive

-Moores River Drive in Lansing is a historic neighborhood known for its connection to Michigan's automotive past and the governor's mansion.
-The area features a mix of architectural styles, including brick ranch-style homes, Colonial revivals, Tudor-inspired estates, mid-century modern ranches, early-1900s detached row homes, and smaller Cape Cods.
-Homes here often have spacious floor plans and large lots, with prices varying based on size and renovations.
-The Lansing Country Club, established in 1908, offers an 18-hole golf course, pickleball and tennis courts, and a clubhouse with dining options.
-Nearby parks, such as Frances Park with its rose garden and Quentin Park known for sledding, provide ample outdoor activities.
-Moores Park's swimming pool is set to reopen in 2025 after renovations.
-While the neighborhood lacks extensive shopping and dining options, residents frequent REO Town, located 2 miles away, for local eateries like Blue Owl Coffee, Good Truckin' Diner, and Saddleback BBQ.
+Moores River Drive in Lansing is a historic neighborhood that's home to the governor's mansion, riverfront parks and spacious homes.
+The area features a mix of architectural styles, including brick ranch-style homes, Colonial Revivals, Tudor-inspired estates, early-1900s detached row homes, and smaller Cape Cods.
+Homes here often have spacious floor plans and large lots.
+The members-only Lansing Country Club, established in 1908, offers an 18-hole golf course, pickleball and tennis courts, and a clubhouse with dining options.
+Other nearby parks, such as Frances Park with its rose garden and river access, and Quentin Park with its sledding hill, provide more things to do outside.
+While the neighborhood lacks extensive shopping and dining options, residents frequent REO Town, located 2 miles away, for local eateries like Blue Owl Coffee, Good Truckin' Diner and Saddleback BBQ.
 The Lansing River Trail connects Moores River Drive to downtown Lansing and Old Town.
 Public transportation is limited, so most residents rely on cars.
 The neighborhood experiences less traffic and has less crowded grocery stores compared to northern Lansing.
-Lansing Christian School, a highly rated private option, serves the area.
 The Capital Region International Airport is 7 miles away.

 Frequently Asked Questions